|

 clustering of important public buildings.

-Three buildings make up the core of the Cultural Center -- the Detroit Public Library, the Detroit Institute of Arts, and the Horace H. Rackham Education Memorial Building.
-Since the
+Three buildings make up the core of the Cultural Center -- the Detroit

-expanded to include a number of other museums, galleries, theatres, and
+monuments, the Cultural Center has expanded to include a number of other

-attractions, most within walking distance of one another.
-In addition, the area is home to two highly
+of one another.
+In addition, the area

-for Creative Studies.
-The Cultural Center's location two miles north of downtown along Woodward Avenue.
+north of downtown along Woodward Avenue. |

 Vicinity of

-Woodward and West Grand Boulevard
+Woodward Avenue and West Grand Boulevard New

-New Center is definitely the house that Albert Kahn built!
+Center is definitely the house that Albert Kahn built!
 The master designer developed two National Historic

 Landmarks here -- the Fisher Building (shown at top of this page) and the